Information about Student and Tier 4 visas

 - Visa refusals

 Our Admissions team will issue your Confirmation of Acceptance (CAS).
-You’ll need it to apply for a Tier 4 Student (General) Visa.
+You’ll need it to apply for a Student visa.
+Please see the Requesting a CAS page for details on how new students should request a CAS.

 You’ll need to do this if you’re starting a new registration period with us – even if you’ve previously completed studies with us and are applying to join us again for a new degree.